FindMySchool LogoFindMySchool

 The sixth form offers 25 A-level subjects alongside BTECs in business, performing arts, and sport, providing genuine breadth for students pursuing either academic or technical pathways.
 Twenty-five subjects from economics to philosophy ensures that students can construct genuinely personalised programmes.
 The school's long day format allows sixth form students to study further during dedicated preparation sessions, with many remaining for Session 3 activities.

-In 2024, 85% of leavers secured places at their first choice universities, with particular strength in Russell Group destinations.
+Leavers secure places at a range of universities, with particular strength in Russell Group destinations.
 The school has established strong pipelines to elite institutions.
-Over the measurement period, students achieved 1 place at Cambridge and 0 places at Oxford, with 14 combined Oxbridge applications demonstrating serious pursuit of these institutions.
 Beyond Oxbridge, strong pathways exist to universities including Imperial College, Edinburgh, Durham, Bristol, and Warwick.
 The careers programme involves four full-time dedicated staff members providing one-to-one guidance, university visit arrangements, and summer school placements.

 England ranks and key metrics (where available)